edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 You'll be asked if you want to put your project on Cloudflare.
 If you say yes, you'll need to sign in (if you haven't already).
-If you don't want to deploy up right away, just go to the project folder you just made to start writing your code.
-When you're ready to put your project on Cloudflare, you can run :code:`npx wrangler deploy` to push it.
+If you don't want to deploy right away, switch to the project folder you just made to start writing your code.
+When you're ready to deploy your project on Cloudflare, you can run ``npx wrangler deploy`` to push it.

 .. note:: Using Wrangler CLI